bcgov/Capstone-2026/README.md

 <div align="center">

 ![alt text](image-4.png)
-<h3 align="center">Capstone-2026</h3>
+<h3 align="center">Client Satisfaction Tool</h3>

   <p align="center">
-    A feedback modal that is able to return meaningful results from aggregating data of BC Gov website users experiences.
+    A reusable feedback service designed for BC Public Service applications.

+The Client Satisfaction Tool (CST) allows application teams to collect meaningful feedback from users at specific points in their application.
+Teams can create and customize feedback forms, embed the feedback widget into their applications, and view the resulting data through a dashboard.
     <br />
     <a href="https://github.com/bcgov/Capstone-2026"><strong>Explore the docs »</strong></a>
     <br />